IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 3. `DATACLAS` name if not assigned by the system for optional features (i.e. encryption, compression, storing data in the CF global cache) if required by the application
 4. `MGMTCLAS` name if not assigned by the system for application requirements related to data backup frequency and data retention

+Programs intending to use EzNoSQL must not execute in XMODE, FRR mode, or non-primary ASC mode.

 # Performance Considerations

 ## In-Memory Caching